pubnub/pubnub-mcp-server/resources/sdk_docs/php_configuration.md

 ## Filter expression

 Requires Stream Controller add-on.
-Filtering applies server-side to reduce unwanted messages.
-See Publish Messages docs.
+Filters allow subscribers to only receive messages that match server-side-evaluated conditions.
+See Publish Messages for more info.

-### Method(s)
+### Methods

 #### Set filter expression